Skip to main content

 Click on the figures below to view the existing airspace structure and the proposed changes by alternative.
 The table below the figures provides a summary of the existing attributes of the MOA (Alternative 1 – No Action) and the proposed changes to the MOA by alternative for comparison.

-The current Tombstone MOA is broken up into three components (A and B which have floors of 500 feet AGL and C which exists over A and B at higher altitude).
+The current Tombstone MOA is broken up into three components (A and B which have floors of 500 feet above ground level (AGL) and C which exists over A and B at higher altitude).
 The proposed changes to this MOA under Alternative 2 would include combining these three areas into one space and lowering the floor to 100 feet AGL.
 The northern boundary would be moved approximately 10 nautical miles to the north to expand the area available for training.
 Additional changes under this alternative include authorizing supersonic operations down to 5,000 feet AGL, authorizing the use of chaff (which isn’t currently authorized), and lowering the minimum release altitude for flares to 2,000 feet AGL (currently the release altitude is 5,000 feet AGL).

 Alternatives 3 and 4 are variations of Alternative 2.
 Under Alternative 3, all of the same changes as described above would be made except for the northern expansion.
 Under Alternative 4, all of the same changes as described above would be made except supersonic operations would be authorized down to 10,000 feet AGL.